hubbl-ai/glasseye/glasseye/docs/charts/index.md

 # Charts

-All Glasseye charts are inserted into a document using an HTML-style tag, as you've already seen:
+All Doodl charts are inserted into a document using an HTML-style tag, as you've already seen:

 ```html